How to Get Into Menlo School: What You Need to Know

 Transcript

 Admissions officers would want to look at your grades from the previous academic year and also your grades for the first semester of the current year.
-Numbers matter a lot as they will reflect your scholastic abilities and your potential to handle the rigorous academics at Menlo School.
+Numbers matter a lot, as they will reflect your scholastic abilities and your potential to handle the rigorous academics at Menlo School.

 If you begin your private school admissions consulting early, our tutors and academic coaches will help you improve your grades to make sure you meet the requirements.
 We offer diagnostic tests and tutoring for various subjects, available in-person or online.
 But because we know that improving your grades will not guarantee your success, we offer a more holistic approach through academic coaching, where we teach students time management, organizational skills, note-taking skills, study skills, test-taking skills, and writing and reading strategies to make them capable of undertaking challenging tasks and performing well in class.